Custom Validation

 otherwise.

-shorthand to work properly on key attributes, make sure to use it after calling .key()
+shorthand to work properly on key schemas, make sure to use it after calling .key()

 .